 Anyone can be the victim of harassing, annoying, obscene or threatening telephone calls.
-Although such calls do not usually constitute a threat to personal safety, on-campus residents should contact OUPD-HSC Campus and off-campus residents should contact the Oklahoma City Police Department upon receipt of a telephone call of questionable intent or origin.
+Although such calls do not usually constitute a threat to personal safety, on-campus residents should contact the Oklahoma City Police Department upon receipt of a telephone call of questionable intent or origin.